rockstor/rockstor-doc/services.rst

 the configuration page for a service, click the **wrench** icon next to the service name.

-Please note that not all services are documented here, we are currently working on upgrading the documentation
+Please note that not all services are documented here as we are currently working on upgrading the documentation.

 NFS
 ---